PhD thesis – The role of Oxytocin in the Maternal Behaviour of Grey Seals

 To conclusively prove that oxytocin was responsible for driving certain aspects of behaviour in seals, I also developed a manipulation protocol which would enable us to elevate the oxytocin in pairs of individual for a short time, allowing us to detect any changes the hormone causes in pro-social or affiliative behaviours.
 We developed and successfully used novel method of testing recognition abilities in seals in order to conduct these manipulation experiments with as much certainty as possible as to what this species’ typical social behaviours are, and were the first to prove that wild seals are capable of recognising non-kin.

-All five of my current publications are based on work done during my PhD and you can read more about them on the publications page.
+Many of my current papers are based on work done during my PhD and you can read more about them on the publications page.
 If you would like to read the whole thesis, it can be found on the University of St Andrews website here (link)

 The Donna Nook Photo ID Project, UK